 You will receive confidential notification from KOKUA of disability disclosure regarding a particular student.
 That student has authorized KOKUA to verify his/her disability status based on documentation presented to and reviewed by KOKUA professional staff.

 Disclosure of disability status to faculty members is voluntary on the part of students for different reasons.
 Some KOKUA students ask us to refrain from disclosing their disability status to faculty members.
 In situations where students request exam accommodations or lecture notetaking, KOKUA has determined that faculty members "have a need to know" about this student and his/her disability status.
 The need for disclosure is explained to the student and subsequently their authorization is obtained.

 A student may privately disclose his/her disability status to you and request various accommodations.

-In the case of student disclosure, you may wish the refer the student to KOKUA noting that you would be happy to work with the student and KOKUA to address the student’s access needs.
+In the case of student disclosure, you may wish to refer the student to KOKUA noting that you would be happy to work with the student and KOKUA to address the student’s access needs.
 You are advised not to request the student’s disability documentation which should be received and reviewed only by KOKUA.

 - Your speculation:

 Out of your knowledge and experience working with students, you may suspect that a particular student lives with a disability.
 If you suspect a student might have a disability, you might privately and respectfully suggest to the student that while you are not a disability specialist, you think that the student might benefit from contacting the KOKUA program.
 You are welcome to contact a KOKUA Counselor for consultation about how to refer a student to KOKUA.